Identification

 13 11 26

 If inhaled, remove from contaminated area.
+To protect rescuer, use an Air-line respirator where an inhalation risk exists.
 Apply artificial respiration if not breathing.

 If skin or hair contact occurs, remove contaminated clothing and flush skin and hair with running water.
 Continue flushing with water until advised to stop by a Poisons Information Centre or a doctor.